 Henrik Kniberg – Free e-book that explains in a very visual way how one team implemented Scrum + XP.
 Highly recommended.

-Collaboration Explained, Jean Tabaka – Excellent book for team leaders and facilitators of Agile meetings how to make them suck less.
+Collaboration Explained: Facilitation Skills for Software Project Leaders, Jean Tabaka – Excellent book for team leaders and facilitators of Agile meetings how to make them suck less.
 The appendix at the end contains extremely helpful agendas to common Agile meetings (XP, Scrum, Project Chartering Meetings, and even Crystal Clear).

 User Stories Applied, Mike Cohn – The book that got me started on Scrum.
 The classic primer on how to implement Scrum and Extreme Programming starting with requirements first.
 Very simple and helpful examples of how to write user stories.